hardfire/hardfire.github.com/content/about/reading.md

 date: 2017-02-14 14:44:25
 ---
 ## Currently Reading
+- None

+## 2019
-- 21 Lessons for the 21st Century - Yuval Noah Harari
+- 21 Lessons for the 21st Century --- Yuval Noah Harari
-- The undoing project - Michel Lewis
+- The undoing project --- Michel Lewis
+- Purple cow --- Seth Godin
+- Leonardo Da Vinci --- Walter Issacson (*Best read of the year*)

 ## 2018
 - An Astronauts guide to life on Earth --- Chris Hadfield